 - 9. This Code covers conduct that occurs:

 - (a) on University premises; or

 - (b) at University-sponsored activities; or

-- (c) not on University premises if the conduct would otherwise constitute a violation of this Code had it occurred on University premises and if in the judgment of the Director of Student Conduct the conduct affects the health, safety, or well-being of the University community, the orderly operation of the University, or other distinct University interests.
+- (c) not on University premises if the conduct would otherwise constitute a violation of this Code had it occurred on University premises and if in the judgment of the Director of Student Conduct the conduct affects the safety of the University community or the orderly operation of the University.